Published Dec 12, 2023

 4. Find a Support Group

-Another way to help cope is to find a support group of others with a similar/same cancer diagnosis.
-While a loved one or family member will want to support you, it’s beneficial to also connect with others who have gone through or are currently experiencing the same things you are.
-There are a few different types of support groups you can join, including in-person, online, and telephone options.
+Many organizations bring cancer survivors together.
+While a loved one or family member will want to support you, it’s beneficial to also connect with other cancer survivors who have gone through or are currently experiencing the same things you are.
+There are a few different types of support groups you can join and remain involved in during treatment, including in-person, online, and telephone options.

 In-person Support Groups